sosaisho/deal-newsfeed-prototype/README.md

 4. Start the frontend:
     Start a separate terminal
     ```bash
-    # Navigate to the server directory
+    # Navigate to the client directory
     cd client
     npm run dev
     ```